yi-bai/this/README.md

 - **Monitoring and test**: Zabbix, Mackerel, CloudWatch, Jmeter
 - **Cloud**: AWS (EC2, Route53, SNS, lambda..), GCP
 - **Frontend**: React, Redux, Vue

-Developed a library for Redux, which enables users to write fewer codes (actions and reducers), and enables a Json-path style for composing multiple reducers easily.

-Designed a tool that turn Google Sheet into a markup language

 ## Education
 #### Tsinghua University, Beijing, Master of Engineering (2013/09 - 2016/06)